manasranjanmohanta/md-file-create-tutorial/README.md

 ## 8. Block Quote:
 #### One block quote-
-> Keep smiling and work Harder
+> Keep smiling and Work Harder

 #### Multiple block quote-
 > Hello
 >
-> Good morining
+> Good morning
 >
 > How are you?